-As vinyl continues its dominance in the window market, wood windows may seem harder and harder to find.
+As vinyl continues its dominance over the window market, wood windows may seem harder and harder to find.
 But many of the big names in windows still have substantial offerings in wood (or wood-clad) windows.
-Some are also blending wood with other, lower-maintenance materials, like fiberglass and vinyl.
+Some are also blending wood with other, lower-maintenance materials such as fiberglass and vinyl.
 There are also fiberglass windows that have a "wood look" as well as composite windows made with recycled wood fibers and PVC, such as Andersen's Fibrex line.

 01 of 07